 CTSI and partners celebrate National Apprenticeship Week

-The Chartered Trading Standards Institute (CTSI), Chartered Institute of Environmental Health (CIEH) and Institute of Licensing (IoL) are celebrating National Apprenticeship Week by encouraging employers to explore the opportunity of apprentices
+The Chartered Trading Standards Institute (CTSI), Chartered Institute of Environmental Health (CIEH) and Institute of Licensing (IoL) are celebrating National Apprenticeship Week by showcasing the routes available to apprenticeships.

-CTSI, CIEH and IoL are working together to promote the benefits of apprenticeships to both individuals and businesses, and the ways in which apprenticeships can improve diversity, sustainability and productivity for organisations.
+CTSI, CIEH and IoL are working together to promote the benefits of apprenticeships to both individuals and businesses, and the ways in which apprenticeships can lead to an exciting career in Trading Standards and Environmental Health.

 For local authorities, recruiting a skilled workforce within their Trading Standards teams can be a challenge.
-However, along with our partners, we recognize that apprenticeships can be the perfect solution to this problem.
+However, along with our partners, we recognise that apprenticeships can be the perfect solution to this problem.
 As well as offering talented individuals the opportunity to gain real-life experience and on the job training while earning a salary, they give businesses a cost-effective way to nurture new and enthusiastic talent.
-It has also been found that 90% of apprentices stay in their place of work after completing their apprenticeship.
-RCO apprenticeship

 For individuals looking to pursue a career within the Trading Standards profession, the Regulatory Compliance Officer (RCO) apprenticeship offers a clear route.
 The RCO is an approved standard under the apprenticeship framework allowing England-based employers to draw in the apprenticeship levy to fund training and endpoint assessment.